 Home to Uninhabited Islands, Multiple Coral Reefs & An Abundance of Wildlife

-The Chiriqui Coast, Panama.
+The Chiriqui Coast of Panama in Central America.
 The province of Chiriqui is located on Panama’s northwest side bordering Costa Rica and the Pacific Ocean.
 Between its peaks, valleys and rolling countryside, you’ll find the picturesque town of Boquete and the Baru Volcano, Panama’s tallest.

 Home to the Gulf of Chiriqui National Marine Park, the calm, warm waters are dotted with dozens of uninhabited islands, multiple coral reefs and an abundance of wildlife.

-Venture off the beaten path to the Chiriqui coast.
+Venture off the beaten path to the Chiriqui coast in Panama, Central America.
 Just 1-hour from Enrique Malek International Airport in David (DAV), this journey is an adventure worth taking.

 A Distinctly Beautiful Setting